Anello-Photonics/docs-A1/docs/communication_messaging.rst

 +----+--------------------------+---------------------------------------------+-------+----------------+

 .. note::
-   PX4 uses fields 1 through 13 from this PGN.
-Fields 10 and 11 are passed
-   through as raw bitmaps.
+   Maritime INS uses fields 1 through 13 from this PGN.
+Fields 10 and 11 are logged as raw bitmaps.

 Logged topic: NMEA2000_ENGINE_DYN